wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 For each JSON file, we provide a brief overview, a statement of where the file must be placed in the directory structure, and a description of its contents.
-For a detailed description of each JSON file (i.e., which parameters are required or optional, known value data types, and known values), see [S8 Text](S8-JSON-file-parameter-guide).
+For a detailed description of each JSON file (i.e., which parameters are required or optional, known value data types, and known values), see [JSON Parameters](../JSON/JSON_parameters/index).
 Though JSON does not allow comments, users may want to add notes to a JSON file (e.g., to remember what a ***Sample***,
 ***Model***, or ***Sim*** file was used to accomplish).
 The user can simply add a key to the JSON file that is not in use (e.g., "notes") and